 Extracted genomic DNA from the seven fungal isolates were successfully amplified using the ITS4 and ITS5 primer pair.
 Amplified DNA showed bands on gel when viewed under UV light.
-The fragment produced by each species on 1.5 % agarose gel is presented in Figure 2.
+The fragment produced by each species on 1.5 % agarose gel was compared with the different fragments of 1Kb DNA ladder to obtain the size of the amplicons as presented in Figure 2.
+The expected amplicon size for ITS gene was obtained.

-Figure 2: Gel electrophoresis profile of amplified ITS1-2 gene sequences of the fungal DNA from University of Port Harcourt waste dumpsite soil.
+Figure 4: Gel electrophoresis profile of amplified ITS1-2 gene sequences of the fungal DNA from University of Port Harcourt waste dumpsite soil.